20,99 €

 Autorenporträt

-Michael Koresky is Editorial Director at New York's Museum of the Moving Image.
-Previously he held editorial roles with Film at Lincoln Center, Metrograph Cinema, and The Criterion Collection, where he continues to curate and host the Criterion Channel series Queersighted.
-He has taught at NYU and The New School, and his writing has appeared in Film Comment, Sight & Sound, The Village Voice, Film Quarterly, and many other publications.
-He is the author of the memoir Films of Endearment and a monograph on Terence Davies.
-He lives in Brooklyn.
+Michael Koresky is Senior Curator of Film at New York’s Museum of the Moving Image and a member of the National Society of Film Critics.
+Previously he held editorial roles with Film at Lincoln Center and the Criterion Collection, where he continues to host and curate the Criterion Channel series Queersighted.
+He has taught at NYU and The New School, and his writing has appeared in Film Comment, Sight & Sound, the Village Voice, Film Quarterly, and other publications.
+He is the author of Films of Endearment and a monograph on the British director Terence Davies.

 Rezensionen